How CallRail can improve your Google Ads lead tracking

 New to PPC?
 Use our PPC Budget Calculator for help with figuring out how much your company should be spending on paid ads.

-Pairing your PPC ads with keyword tracking numbers allows you to send call conversions directly to your AdWords dashboard.
-Phone call conversions will be included in your total conversions in AdWords, so you can see a complete picture in conversion reporting.
+Pairing your PPC ads with visitor tracking numbers allows you to send call conversionsdirectly to your Google Ads dashboard.
+Phone call conversions will be included in your total conversions in Google Ads, so you can see a complete picture in conversion reporting.

 Adding call tracking gives you insight into which keywords cause customers to call, and which keywords you might be wasting money on.
 You can use this feedback to refine the language in your ads and website to better attract the customers who are picking up the phone.